Indians in China

-The Indians in China are migrants from India to China and their descendants.
-Historically, Indians played a major role in disseminating Buddhism in China.
-In modern times, there is a large long-standing community of Indians living in Hong Kong, often for descendants with several generations of roots and a growing population of students, traders and employees in Mainland China.
-The majority of Indians are East Indian Bengali, Bihari as well as a high proportion of North Indians (including Rajputs, Marathas and Punjabis).
+Indians in China are migrants from the Republic of India to the People's Republic of China and their descendants, the majority of whom are East Indians, mainly being from West Bengal and Bihar.
+There is also a significant proportion of North Indians (such as Himachal Pradesh and Sikkim).
+Only 550 Indians have citizenship in China.
+In modern times, there is a large long-standing community of Indians living in Hong Kong, often for descendants with several generations of roots and a growing population of students, traders and employees in mainland China.

+The Sixth National Population Census of the People's Republic of China recording 15,051 Indian nationals living in mainland China as of 2010.

 History

 Antiquity and Middle Ages

 In the Records of the Grand Historian, Zhang Qian (d.
-113 BC) and Sima Qian (145-90 BC) make references to "Shendu 身毒", which may have been referring to the Indus Valley (the Sindh province in modern Pakistan), originally known as "Sindhu" in Sanskrit.
-When Yunnan was annexed by the Han Dynasty in the first century, Chinese authorities reported an Indian "Shendu" community living there.
+113 BC) and Sima Qian (145–90 BC) make references to "Shendu" (身毒) known as "Sindhu" in Sanskrit.
+When Yunnan was annexed by the Han dynasty in the first century, Chinese authorities reported an Indian "Shendu" community living there.
 After the transmission of Buddhism from India to China from the first century onwards, many Indian scholars and monks travelled to China, such as Batuo (fl.
-464-495 AD)—founder of the Shaolin Monastery—and Bodhidharma—founder of Chan/Zen Buddhism.
-There was also a large Tamil Indian community in Quanzhou city and Jinjiang district who built more than a dozen Hindu temples or shrines, including two grand big temples in Quanzhou city.
-In 1271, a visiting Italian merchant recorded that the Indians “were recognised easily.”
-“These rich Indian men and women mainly live on vegetables, milk and rice,” he wrote.
-The mass foreign influx forced all locals of Quanzhou to immigrate to Fuzhou or Ningde to get away from the indians and other foreigners, while only Quanzhou's Tanka untouchables remained.
-As retribution for supporting the Ispah rebellion, Chen's provincial armies exterminated most of the Tamil Indians, the small remainder of them who survived were deported to other parts of the Quanzhou region like Jinjiang or Nan'an or further south of Fujian.
-Many Indians gave their children to local farmers to save them from slaughter where they were raised up as Hokkiens.
+464–495 AD)—founder of the Shaolin Monastery—and Bodhidharma—founder of Chan/Zen Buddhism.

+Dharmakṣema, a Buddhist monk from Magadha, travelled to China in the fifth century CE and was responsible for the translation of many important Mahayana sutras.
+Some notable scholars from the Buddhist monastery of Nalanda in Bihar also travelled to China during the medieval period including Prabhakāramitra (564–633), Vajrabodhi (671–741) and Dhyānabhadra (1289–1363).

+Aurel Stein discovered 5 letters written in Sogdian known as the "Ancient Letters" in an abandoned watchtower near Dunhuang in 1907.
+A letter in the collection was written by the Sogdian Nanai-vandak addressed to Sogdians back home in Samarkand informing them about a mass rebellion by Xiongnu Hun rebels against their Han Chinese rulers of the Western Jin dynasty informing his people that every single one of the diaspora Sogdians and Indians in the Chinese Western Jin capital Luoyang died of starvation due to the uprising by the rebellious Xiongnu, who were formerly subjects of the Han Chinese.
+The Han Chinese emperor abandoned Luoyang when it came under siege by the Xiongnu rebels and his palace was burned down.